 Why not try one of these eight more mindful actions for Lent that avoid dizzying side-effects and are good for your health too.

 8 Mindful Actions

 - Inspect your Food Labels and Opt for Local.
 Check where your food is coming from.
 Is the carrot grown in the Netherlands or in Ireland for example?
 Buy Irish first. (less of a journey to your plate & you are supporting the local economy.)

 - Cook from Scratch.
 If this isn’t something you do regularly try to make a homemade meal at least once a week.
 This means no cheat jars of asian stir-fry sauces, no Dolmio day, no shop-bought pastes.
-Just you, your recipe book, a glass of wine, and some Simon Garfunkel or Elton John on loop.
+Just you, your recipe book, your favourite tipple, and some Simon Garfunkel or Elton John on loop.
 Perfection.
-And it’s no sacrifice, just a simple wor(l)d…

 - Put Food Waste in the Compost Bin or at least in a brown bin.
 If you aren’t already separating food waste from other waste, ask yourself, why?

 - Say No to Plastic.
 For example, in the supermarket buy loose peppers void of plastic and buy bananas just in their own skins.
 Avoid punnets of fruit, plastic bags of herbs, leaves in a bag and so on.
 This one is tricky – see no. 5 below to make it easier!